Abel Raises Cain (2005)

 dir.
 Mark Lewis

 There are all kinds of monstrosity in the subgenre known as eco-horror, from Attack of the Giant Leeches (1959) and the mutinous ants in Phase IV (1974) to the giant rabbits in Night of the Lepus (1972) and mutant Piranha (1978).
 Cane toads taking over Australia makes for a more complex cautionary tale, especially as documented in Mark Lewis’s cult classic.
 These stout and lumbering if not giant-sized toads were established in Australia in 1935 as a “biological control” agent, intended to diminish an epidemic of cane grub that threatened sugarcane crops.
-Thanks partly to amplexus (“the sexual clasping of amphibians”), the amorous cane toads reproduced like mad and their offspring had a very high rate of survival.
+The amorous cane toads reproduced like mad (thanks partly to amplexus, “the sexual clasping of amphibians”) and their offspring had a very high rate of survival.
 For fifty years, Queenslanders have either despised the ubiquitous toads or revered them, some people even putting out cat food for them.
 One resident says she’s not sure she’d call them pets, exactly, “But they’re mates, as far as I’m concerned.”
 Her husband says admiringly, “We often see them mating right here, in front of us on the lawn.”
 And then there’s zoologist Michael Archer whose cat died after biting a cane toad, which has poison-producing glands.
 Despite the tragedy, his “eternal revenge” on cane toads renders him one of the documentary’s quirkiest characters, which is saying something.
 A widely beloved documentary, rich with surprising detail from start to finish.
 47 minutes.
 Note: In 2010, Lewis made a follow-up documentary in 3D called Cane Toads: The Conquest.

 Carmen Miranda: Bananas Is My Business (1995)